fancherblack/kvkit/README.md

 NOTE: These videos were created when kvkit was commercially licensed under [RedFactor](https://redfactorapps.com).
 The application is now free and open (MIT!) and RedFactor is being rebranded.

 ## Splunk configuration
-1. Create `kvkit_rest` account on your search head or search head cluster.
-This account will be used for all kvkit interaction between kvkit and the Splunk REST API.
-Ensure that the account has all REST capabilities.
+1. Create `kvkit_rest` account on your search head or search head cluster and assign the `admin` role.
+This account will be used for all backend interaction between kvkit and the Splunk REST API.
 2. Create a new index named `kvkit`.
 This index will contain all kvkit application-level logging.
 3. Create a new HTTP Event Collector configuration with a default index of `kvkit`.
 4. Create a role named `kvkit_admin` without any capabilities or inheritance.
 Any Splunk user assigned to this role will have access to the kvkit application.
 Users are not provisioned in kvkit.